Last Updated on August 9, 2023 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

 There are so many special education resources and agencies for parents to use to help special needs students.
-I thought I would briefly explain just a few and provide links for parent use in special education disputes.
+Here are some to remember, to help parents improve their advocacy, for the student they love, stuck in the public school system.

-These agencies may take student complaints and also sometimes provide great databases for parent research on student special education rights.
+These agencies may take student complaints and can also be great informational resources.
 It is critical that parents get educated, know their rights and know agencies which may help parents and students in their fight for justice in education.

-2) CDE – Procedural Safeguards Referral Service: This is the branch of the CDE (California Department of Education) which takes complaints for failure to implement a student IEP, procedural failures of districts and other school issues.
+CDE Special Education Complaint Resolution Unit: This is the branch of the CDE (California Department of Education) which takes complaints for failure to implement a student IEP, procedural failures of districts and other school issues.

 These are just some of the many government agencies which parents can use to fight for student special education rights and FAPE.
 Check them out!

-Special education lawyer Michelle Ball helps parents with IEP, 504, SST and other education needs, attending IEP and 504 meetings, helping students qualify for special education, enforcing IEPs and 504s, and obtaining proper school supports, accommodations, and services.
-As a special needs student attorney in Sacramento California, Michelle Ball helps parents across the state in Roseville, Folsom, Auburn, Stockton, Vallejo, San Francisco, Los Angeles, Riverside, Foresthill, Ventura, Santa Barbara and many other areas.
+Student’s lawyer Michelle Ball helps parents with IEP, 504, SST and other education needs, attending IEP and 504 meetings.
+As an education attorney in Sacramento California, Michelle helps parents across the state in Roseville, Folsom, Auburn, Stockton, Vallejo, San Francisco, Los Angeles, Riverside, Foresthill, Ventura, Santa Barbara and many other areas.

 [originally published June 13, 2011]